 What makes Posture so Important

-First, what makes posture so important?
-Let’s begin with what posture is.
+That said, what makes posture so important?
+First, know what posture is.
 When having proper posture, you’ll have proper alignment and positioning of your back and body.
 As the Southern California Orthopedic Institute (SCIO) explains, “Whether we are standing, sitting or lying down gravity exerts a force on our joints, ligaments and muscles.
 Good posture entails distributing the force of gravity through our body so no one structure is overstressed.”

 Making sure no one part is overstressed is what makes posture so important.